-Democrats and Independents Willing to Pay Higher Taxes for Police Body Cameras say police officers should be allowed to watch body camera footage before making their official statements about violent encounters, while 48% oppose.
+Democrats and Independents Willing to Pay Higher Taxes for Police Body Cameras should be allowed to watch the video footage before making a statement.
+Of those with an unfavorable view, a larger majority (71%) say officers should be denied access to the footage before giving their official statement.